The Rules of the Takeover Appeal Board are set out below.

 - The Board will provide a copy of its decision in writing to the parties as soon as practicable following the hearing.

-- The validity of any acts or proceedings of the Board (or the chairman of the hearing) shall not be affected by any vacancy among the membership of the Board or by any defect in the appointment of any Board member (including the chairman of the hearing).
+- The validity of any acts or proceedings of the Board (or the chair of the hearing) shall not be affected by any vacancy among the membership of the Board or by any defect in the appointment of any Board member (including the chair of the hearing).